 Indoor Air Quality and Odor Testing

-The most common parameters monitored for Indoor Air Quality (IAQ) issues are:
+The Most Common Parameters Monitored for Indoor Air Quality (IAQ) Issues

 - Airborne fungi & bacteria (see Mold and Water Damage page)